How to Work on a Project Using SharePoint [+Template]

 This is the third part of a multipart series on managing a project with the Free SharePoint Project Management Template.
 Catch up on the previous articles in the series on project initiation and project planning.

-If you have been following my series on how to manage a website redesign project with the Free SharePoint Project Management Template, welcome to the third step – working the project.
+If you have been following my series on how to manage a project with the Free SharePoint Project Management Template, welcome to the third step – working on the project.

 During this third stage of the project, you and your team can leverage a range of tools and reports in the Free SharePoint Project Management Template to complete the work.